Roger Avary

-In 2022, Avary reunited with Quentin Tarantino to launch a podcast called The Video Archives Podcast.
+In 2022, Avary reunited with Tarantino to launch a podcast called The Video Archives Podcast.
 The first episode premiered on July 19, 2022.

+Early life

+Roger Roberts Avary was born in Flin Flon, Manitoba, in Canada on August 23, 1965, to a Brazilian-raised father, who worked as a mining engineer, and a German mother, who worked as a physical therapist.
+They later moved to Oracle, Arizona, and later Torrance, California, before settling in Manhattan Beach.

 Career

-Pulp Fiction
+1990s

+In 1993 Avary directed his feature film debut with Killing Zoe.
+The film follows an American safe-cracker (Eric Stoltz) who travels to Paris to aid a childhood friend (Jean-Hugues Anglade) with a bank heist.
+Along the way he meets and befriends a sex worker (Julie Delpy) whose fate becomes tied with the crime.
+The film premiered at the 1994 Sundance Film Festival and went on to win the Grand Prize award at the 5th Yubari International Fantastic Film Festival.

 Avary and Quentin Tarantino worked on the 1994 film Pulp Fiction, for which they won the Academy Award for Best Original Screenplay.
-According to Tarantino, Avary originally came up with the plot of the boxer Butch Coolidge and his gold watch from a screenplay named Pandemonium Reigns he had written himself.
+According to Tarantino, Avary originally came up with the plot of the boxer Butch Coolidge and his gold watch from a screenplay named Pandemonium Reigns, which Avary had written himself.